devalvamseezeeve/iopn-distrubution/docs/gravity-bridge/dev-setup-guide.md

 		--ethereum-key="orch_eth"
 ```

-After all the orchestrator processes run, the gravity bridge between ethereum and cronos is setup succesfully.
+After all the orchestrator processes run, the gravity bridge between ethereum and iopn is setup succesfully.